BarbeRousseLibre/hermessenger/README.md

 11. Adding Robotframework + Selenium2Library tests suits, and how to make it works (and install pip, venv and such)…

-12. Adding a feature to add a prefix in front of subject, regarding a list of subject into the mail form.

-13. Internationalization system for a few languages : french, english, spanish… and more later.
+12. Internationalization system for a few languages : french, english, spanish… and more later.

-14. Get a svg of the actual logo of Hermessenger, with a slight enhanced design.
+13. Get a svg of the actual logo of Hermessenger, with a slight enhanced design.

-15. An installation script, doing everything nicely in a few seconds, top.
+14. An installation script, doing everything nicely in a few seconds, top.

 ## How to install it

-You can either download the source code from [github](https://github.com/BarbeRousseLibre/hermessenger/) or [packagist.org](https://packagist.org/packages/barberousselibre/hermessenger) by using [Composer](https://getcomposer.org/).
+You can either download the source code from [github](https://github.com/BarbeRousseLibre/hermessenger/) or [packagist.org](https://packagist.org/packages/barberousselibre/hermessenger) by using [Composer](https://getcomposer.org/) (recommanded for simplicity).

 ### Security notes (for administators installing hermessenger):